-Milk tart pancake mille-feuille is a deliciously creamy mouthful that sounds fancy schmancy but it is in fact regular old pancakes dolled up with custard.
-Mille feuille refers to the multiple layers of buttery puff pastry usually filled with cream and perhaps fresh berries, but we’re keeping things local for the month of May.
-The layers consist of South African staple, pancakes or pannekoek, if you will.
-No school fete or market worth its salt, is complete without a pancake stand.
+Milk tart pancake mille-feuille is a delicious mouthful that sounds fancy schmancy but it is in fact regular old pancakes dolled up with custard.
+Mille feuille refers to the multiple layers of buttery puff pastry, usually filled with cream and fresh berries.
+We’re keeping things local for the month of May with layers of pancakes or pannekoek, if you will, and voluptuous custard spilling over the sides.
+Who can resist?

 The batter is made with the same basic recipe used in this chicken a la king filled pancake post.
 To it I’ve added ground cinnamon and castor sugar for a touch of sweetness.
 Layered between the pancakes, a whipped cream milk tart custard.
 A generous scattering of cinnamon sugar between each layer adds texture, flavour and crunch.
 It’s finished off with pillowy-soft whipped cream and a final dredging of cinnamon sugar.

 Milk tart pancake mille Feuille